By using our website, you agree to our use of cookies (Visit our privacy policy).

 Nothing else matters if your listeners can’t make out what you’re saying.

-While different roles call for different speaking styles, effective voice actors can easily maintain clarity regardless of the context or tone of their voice over script.
+While different roles call for different styles, effective voice actors can maintain clarity in any context.

 2. Consistency

-Recording a line a single time is one thing, but recording it more than once can be tricky.
+Recording a line a single time is one thing, but going through multiple takes can be tricky.

-During a session, you may be asked to re-record certain sections to improve on particular areas without losing any of the force of your original recording.
+You may be asked to re-record certain sections to improve on particular areas without losing the force of your original recording.

 You may also encounter projects where the client changed some of the wording in the copy.

-In those cases, you’d need to punch in the new takes while maintaining the same energy, inflection and pace to make the changes sound seamless.
+In those cases, you’d need to punch in the new takes while maintaining the same energy, inflection and pace.

-Minimizing variation across takes is a fundamental skill for both conventional actors and voice over artists.
+Minimizing variation between takes is a key skill for both conventional actors and voice over artists.

-If you’re having trouble matching your delivery on every attempt, work on your consistency by giving yourself the same lines multiple times while practicing.
+If you’re having trouble with consistency, try recording the same lines multiple times while practicing.

 3. Cold Reading

-The ability to quickly review a script and find the right tone is important for any voice over artist who wants to build their career.
+The ability to quickly review a script and find the right tone is important for any voice over artist.

-Of course, one aspect of developing your skills as a cold reader is simply developing more confidence.
+Of course, part of this is simply developing more confidence.

-You’ll gradually gain confidence as you spend more time in the industry and develop your voice acting skills to a professional level.
+You’ll gradually gain confidence as you spend more time in the industry and improve your voice acting skills.

 What Technical Skills Do I Need?